SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

-To validate SPHENIC's dual-module strategy in preserving spatial expression patterns while reducing noise artifacts, we evaluated its performance on the HBC dataset by examining the spatial distributions of characteristic marker genes (\textit{DSP}, \textit{IFT122}, \textit{CCL21}, \textit{CTTN}, \textit{GNG5}, \textit{FARP1}).
-Figure \ref{fig-gene-imputation} in the appendix shows that SPHENIC successfully reconstructs biologically plausible expression patterns while significantly reducing technical noise compared to raw data.
+\textbf{Gene Enhancement Analysis.} To validate the proposed SPHENIC's dual-module optimization strategy in preserving spatial expression patterns while reducing the noise artifacts, we evaluated its performance on the HBC dataset by examining the spatial distributions of characteristic marker genes (\textit{DSP}, \textit{IFT122}, \textit{CCL21}, \textit{CTTN}, \textit{GNG5}, \textit{FARP1}).
+Fig. S1 in the supplementary materials shows that SPHENIC successfully reconstructs biologically plausible expression patterns while significantly reducing technical noise compared to raw data.
 The system maintains consistent spatial distributions of these markers that align with established biological knowledge, confirming its ability to (i) filter out non-informative noise, (ii) recover true biological signals from degraded data, and (iii) faithfully reconstruct spatial expression profiles.